 Faith venue(discipleship)—discipling people in the faith—small groups, discipleship classes, Bible studies, missionary activities and events.

 For an article in this issue on the three venues of ministry, click here.
 We will expand on this material in future issues of Equipper.
+To download the full Team Based – Pastor Led infographic click here or on the image below.

 In a team-based, pastor-led congregation, there will be multiple ministry teams, with each one led by a ministry leader who is commissioned to build a team to provide services related to a particular area of responsibility within one of the venues of ministry.
 Though the lead pastor provides each ministry leader with clear guidelines for how they are to carry out their responsibilities, the pastor does not micromanage.